 In the early 1990s she was appointed to the Board of Ontario Hydro.
 In 1995, she was appointed by the Prime Minister’s Office to serve as Canadian Co-Chair of the International Joint Commission, which oversees Canada/US Boundary water issues according to the Boundary Waters Treaty of 1909.

-Adèle has served as a member of the Canadian Federal Government’s International Trade Advisory Committee – Task Force on Environment and Trade Policy.
-She is a member of the advisory board of the Columbia Basin Trust and was appointed in 2006 to the board of directors of the Ontario Power Authority.
+Adèle has served as a member of the Canadian Federal Government’s International Trade Advisory Committee – Task Force on Environment and Trade Policy, Board of Directors of the Ontario Power Authority, and Water Advisory Board of the Columbia Basin Trust.

 She has won numerous awards for her work including the Conservation Council of Ontario’s Lieutenant Governor’s Conservation Award.